 General maintenance consists of routine blading and adding gravel, as needed.
-Blading helps to preserve the shape of the road, smooth down any surface irregularities, and recover material back to road surface.
+Blading helps to preserve the shape of the road, smooth down any surface irregularities, and recover material back to the road surface.
 The addition of gravel increases the stability of the road.
 General maintenance is performed all year round to help prevent washboarding, ruts, pot holes, loss of aggregate and most importantly, to maintain a safe road for motorists.

 Living on a gravel road

-- Road Dust - it is everywhere (in the air, on your vehicle, in your house)
+- Road Dust: It is everywhere (in the air, on your vehicle, in your house)

-- Mud and Loose Material - after a rain event, the roadway surface can become soft and surface material may be thrown off tires and stick to vehicles
+- Mud and Loose Material: After a rain event, the roadway surface can become soft and surface material may be thrown off tires and stick to vehicles

-Right of ways
+Right of Ways

 Snow and Ice Removal

-Johnson County Public Works is responsible for snow and ice removal in the unincorporated area.
+Public Works is responsible for snow and ice removal in the unincorporated area.

-The decision to initiate snow and ice removal operations is based on factors such as snow accumulation, or expected accumulation, icy conditions which affect travel, and time of snowfall in relation to traffic volumes.
+The decision to initiate snow and ice removal operations is based on factors such as snow accumulation (or expected accumulation), icy conditions which affect travel, and time of snowfall in relation to traffic volumes.
 The use of weather reports from the National Weather Service, review of local television satellite storm tracking and existing road condition reports are all used to determine the appropriate scope of operations.

-The County's roadways are divided into hard surfaced arterial roads, collector streets, residential streets and gravel roads.
+The county's roadways are divided into hard surfaced arterial roads, collector streets, residential streets and gravel roads.
 Arterial roads and those with hills, bridges, shaded driving surfaces or super elevated curves receive first priority.
 After arterial roads are cleared, crews will begin on collector roadways and residential streets.
-Due to the logistics of moving motor graders to outlying areas of the county, gravel roads will only be plowed when snow accumulations exceed 3 inches.
+Due to the logistics of moving motor graders to outlying areas of the county, gravel roads will only be plowed when snow accumulations exceed three inches.